francescogerardomarra/its/modulo26/3_filters.md

 - **Registration** of the filter within the web application's configuration.

 #### Lifecycle
 As soon as a request is made to the application, a **request-response pair** is created and associated throughout the entire request lifecycle.

+Filters can intercept and modify both **requests** and **responses** at various stages of the HTTP request lifecycle:
+- **Request Interception**: Filters can alter or inspect the request before it reaches the servlet or controller.
+- **Response Interception**: Filters can manipulate the response that is sent back to the client after the servlet has processed the request.

+Filters have the ability to:
+- **Modify the request**: Add additional headers, parameters, or modify the request body.
+- **Log request details**: Useful for auditing or debugging.
+- **Authenticate requests**: A typical use case is JWT (JSON Web Token) authentication.
+- **Modify the response**: Add headers, change the response body, or handle logging.
+- **Redirect or terminate the request/response**: For example, if authentication fails, you might stop the request processing and return a 401 Unauthorized response.

 Here's how this flow works in the context of filters:

 1. **Request Handling**:
     - When the HTTP request reaches the application, a **request object** is created, and a **response object** is also prepared, even though it is initially empty (the response body hasn't been generated yet).
 This response object is created early by the servlet container to ensure that a response can be sent back to the client once the request is processed.